 Building a tool kit and asking hard questions

-So, armed with this knowledge, I had some work to do and I had to start by educating myself in the discipline of inferential statistics.1 I started re-reading much of the TA literature, and now I was getting concerned.
+So, armed with this knowledge, I had some work to do and I had to start by educating myself in the discipline of inferential statistics. ((If you need to educate yourself too, rest assured that it is not complicated.
+Any smart child could understand the core concepts; the key is that you need to learn them very well and perhaps go a bit deeper than you did in that college stats class you have mostly forgotten.))
+I started re-reading much of the TA literature, and now I was getting concerned.
 On my first pass through, I wanted to believe, but now I was reading critically and I saw something very different.

 I realized that much of what I had read was fraught with error and superstition.
 Later generations of writers referred to the founding fathers of technical analysis with reverence, but so much of the early work centered around finding cycles and ratios.
 (Probably because there were not many analytical techniques that could be applied to market data at the time.)
 Now, I think I understand the value of working within a classical tradition better than most people.
 As a musician, I understand the importance of historically informed performance practice.
 You want to make me chew glass?
 Play a Bach fugue and start your trills on the principle note.
 I have been fortunate to have been formally trained in classical French cooking.
 There are ways we do things and reasons we do them, and, though there’s room for innovation, there’s also value in keeping the tradition alive: tourneed vegetables have seven sides and chicken Veronique has grapes, not raisins.
 I understand tradition, but the problem I saw with this concept in technical analysis was that it was discouraging rational analysis and critical examination of core concepts–don’t think.
 Don’t question.
 Just learn the patterns.
 When I spoke to established traders, authors, and educators about my doubts and the growing body of evidence I had contradicting much of traditional technical analysis, I got a very cold reception.
 I remember talking to one of the experts on Fibonacci as I was doing research and was completely unable to find any support for the ratios.
 Eventually, he said he didn’t have time for analysis–he was too busy writing books and selling courses to look at statistics.